Tennessee Motorcycle Accident Lawyer

 The other driver may come to check on you as well.
 You should exchange contact and insurance info but try to avoid getting into an argument about whose fault the accident was.

 We’ve seen some cases where the other driver was very angry or wanted to get into a fight.
-If this happens, do your best to de-escalate the situation until the authorities arrive.
+If this happens, make every effort to de-escalate the situation until the authorities arrive.

 It’s fine to walk a few feet away to cool things down, but don’t leave the scene entirely.